12 Proven Blog Formatting Tips To Better Engage Your Readers

 1. Bold text

 Bold typography (bold text) is used to emphasize words.
-Often bold lettering is applied to keywords and sometimes to links.
+It is often applied to keywords and sometimes to links.
 Bold text can promote the scan-ability of a document, or be used to make a point.

 I like this saying that I picked up from Graphy.com: